2015 Mina stampede: Casualties

 The exact casualty total for the Mina crowd collapse is disputed.
 The Saudi government officially reported 769 deaths, a number that was not changed, while Iranian media sources have proposed totals as great as 4,173, after a withdrawn early number given by Saudi authorities.
 Independent estimates range between 2,236 and 2,431 (see nationalities of victims table) people killed, with the most recent Associated Press estimate giving a death toll of 2,411, based on "media reports and officials comments from 36 of the over 180 countries that sent citizens to the hajj".

 Estimates of the injured and missing also vary greatly; Saudi reports claim 934 injured; Iranian reports are much higher, estimating more than 2,000 injuries.
-On the day of the disaster, the Saudi Civil Defence directorate stated that casualties were of multiple nationalities and announced the deployment of 4,000 personnel to the stampede site alongside 220 emergency response units.
-Pilgrims were redirected away from the stampede site, and the Saudi Red Crescent Authority was mobilised.
+On the day of the disaster, the Saudi Civil Defence directorate stated that casualties were of multiple nationalities and announced the deployment of 4,000 personnel to the crush site alongside 220 emergency response units.
+Pilgrims were redirected away from the crush site, and the Saudi Red Crescent Authority was mobilised.
 Medics at Mina's emergency hospital said they alone received almost 700 people on the day of the incident.
-The eight hospitals around the Hajj landmarks and the six main hospitals in the city of Mecca were operating at full capacity after the stampede, medics said.
+The eight hospitals around the Hajj landmarks and the six main hospitals in the city of Mecca were operating at full capacity after the crush, medics said.

 By 2 October 2015, the Saudi Arabia Health Ministry stated they had completed the DNA profiling of all unidentified pilgrims who were killed or injured in the crush.
 DNA samples of the next of kin of Hajj stampede victims were collected at Al-Nour Specialist Hospital, Mecca.